 - 1 Expanded details on what Rhonda would do if she had cancer

 - 2 Expanded details on what Rhonda would avoid if she had cancer

 Expanded details on what Rhonda would do if she had cancer

 Below I’ve paraphrased and, where useful, elaborated/clarified on Rhonda’s thoughts from her March 2018 Q&A video – where she tackled the question of what to do with a cancer diagnosis:

 Utilizing Fasting or the Fast Mimicking Diet

-Fasting and the Fasting Mimicking Diet has been shown in preclinical studies, meaning animal studies, that it can sensitize cancer cells to death.
+Fasting and the Fasting Mimicking Diet (Prolon) has been shown in preclinical studies, meaning animal studies, that it can sensitize cancer cells to death.
 Additionally it can increase the robustness and stress response pathways of normal cells.
 This has particular relevance for any standard of care treatment like radiation or any type of chemotherapy drug, which is very toxic to not only cancer cells, but to normal cells.
 See this pre-clinical study by Valter Longo et al. demonstrating fastings effect of sensitising cancer cells to radio and chemotherapy.

 If we think about it, based on the mechanistic studies in animals, because of the increased stress response pathways in the blood cells, those cells had increased antioxidant pathways, anti-inflammatory pathways, preventing them from being stressed, like from chemotherapy.